alabatie/optim-pv-battery/README.md

 - it computed an effective battery charge given the proposed battery charge and the battery constraints
 - it then computed the energy taken from the grid in both cases with and without battery
 - it then computed the money spent in both cases with and without battery
+- this finally gave the reward

-Being able to implement this function directly into the model architecture meant being able to directly optimize the reward with respect to the policy network.
+Being able to implement this function directly into the model architecture meant being able to directly optimize the return with respect to a **deterministic policy network**.
 It was a strong specificity that one cannot find in usual problems.
-Indeed most implementations of policy iteration use techniques such as Reinforce for training (see e.g. http://www0.cs.ucl.ac.uk/staff/D.Silver/web/Teaching_files/pg.pdf), since the simulation / sampling process stays "exterior" to the model architecture.
+Indeed the simulation / sampling process is usually "exterior" to the model architecture, and policy iteration is implemented with stochastic policies and high variance algorithms such as Reinforce for training (see e.g. http://www0.cs.ucl.ac.uk/staff/D.Silver/web/Teaching_files/pg.pdf).

-So I coded a policy network, which directly acted as the battery controller and gave in output the proposed battery charge.
+So I coded a deterministic policy network, which directly acted as the battery controller and gave in output the proposed battery charge.
 On top of this policy network, further layers (without any parameters to learn) performed the "simulation work".

 Finally the loss of this global architecture was set as the competition score: `money_saved / abs(money_spent_without_battery)` (the denominator had actually no influence on the optimal policy for a given simulation, but it enabled to prioritize learning to save money when the factor was small).
 In this way, **Keras's optimizer was directly doing the job of minimizing the simulation score**.